Control access to your contacts on Mac

 On your Mac, choose Apple menu > System Preferences, click Security & Privacy, then click Privacy.

-Select the checkbox next to an app to allow it to access your contacts.
+Select the tick box next to an app to allow it to access your contacts.

-Deselect the checkbox to turn off access for that app.
+Unselect the tick box to turn off access for that app.

 If you turn off access for an app, you’re asked to turn it on again the next time that app tries to use your information.